 First aid stuff/blister pads I think everyone on our hike needed these!

-Sunscreen I actually got a sunburn.
+I actually got a sunburn.
 I live in Miami and NEVER get get a sunburn because I am a sunblock nazi.
 Wear plenty of sunblock and reapply often because it sweats right off.
 Elta MD is my favorite brand.
 This one is travel sized.

 Do your research (like reading this…good job!!)